 The rugged, 3 kilometre-long silhouette of the Dents du Midi mountain range dominates the Illiez and the Rhone valleys and is clearly visible from as far away as the shores of Lake Geneva.
 The 7 vertiginous summits, all over 3,000 metres high, are our ever present guardians and have been an iconic local landmark since time immemorial.

 One of the oldest hiking tours in the Canton of Valais, the Tour des Dents du Midi was inaugurated in 1972.
 Adventurous mountaineers and hikers can circumnavigate the iconic mountain range in two, three or four days, enjoying the stark contrasts in landscape between the glacial peaks and the verdant alpine meadows.
-Experienced mountain runners complete the tour in less than a day, on the Trail des Dents du Midi race.
+Experienced mountain runners complete the tour in less than a day, on the Trail des Dents du Midi (7 Summits Challenge) race.

 The seven 'Dents' have been known by many other names by past generations.